8 critical talent acquisition and recruitment trends in 2024 recruitment management system (RMS)

 How does recruitment work?

 • Evaluate the job by comparing it to other positions in the organization to determine the overall value of the position.
 This can be done using a point system.
-The end goal is to ensure the compensation is equitable, based on comparable positions.
+The goal is to ensure the compensation is equitable, based on comparable positions.

-• Get the job description approved.
+• Get the job description and pay range approved.

 • Perform reference checks with current and former employers and personal references.